What's going on during Black History Month

 Member Quiz Nights

-WAY’s very own Friday night Quiz Master, Scott, (and this year's Mandy Burrow's Award Winner) will be including dedicated Black History Month rounds in his regular weekly member's quiz - including Black history, Black music and Black stars of the TV and entertainment world.
+WAY’s very own Friday night Quiz Master, Scott, dedicated Black History Month rounds in his regular weekly member's quiz - including Black history, Black music and Black stars of the TV and entertainment world.

-WAY members will be invited to read and discuss, or simply come along and listen all about, two books recommended by Diversity Working Group members Ruba and Selina as a chance to reflect on some of the themes raised by Black History Month.
+WAY members were invited to read and discuss, or simply come along and listen all about, two books recommended by Diversity Working Group members Ruba and Selina as a chance to reflect on some of the themes raised by Black History Month.
 (Member-only event)

 You don't have to be a member to read the books - find the recommended reading below.